University of Texas at Austin

 Sexual Orientation: Bisexual

-High School Experience: Public school outside of Dallas, TX with a graduating class of about 800 students.
-There was a culture of going to college.
+High School Experience: Private school in Houston, TX with a graduating class of about 170 students.

 First Generation College Student: No